Unlike fractions

 1. Convert unlike fractions into like fractions.

-2. Denominator of the result = Denominator of the new like fractions (the LCM)
+2. Denominator of the result = The LCM of the denominators (denominator of the new like fractions)

-3. Numerator of the result = Find the difference between two numerators
+3. Numerator of the result = Find the difference between the two numerators

-5. Divide the numerator and denominator of the result by the HCF.
+4. To reduce to lowest term divide the numerator and denominator of the result by the HCF(GCD)

 HCF the numerator and the denominator of the result fraction (2 and 30) = 2